gongyuqiqi/codingspirit.github.io/source/_posts/CMake-Skip-Compiler-Check.md

 categories: 编程相关
 ---

-CMake will try to check compiler is working or not if project languages was set to C/CXX.
+CMake will try to check compiler is working or not if project language was set to C/CXX.
 However, sometimes we just want to skip this test...

 <!--more-->